GallowayLabMIT/protocols/docs/recipes/bacteria/LBmedia.rst

 3. Pour 30-35ml of the antibiotics-containing LB per a petri dish.

 .. tip::
-  You can use a pippet but the LB can easily become solid so pouring LB by hand might be a good alternative method.
+  You can use a pipette but the LB can easily become solid so pouring LB by hand might be a good alternative method.

 8. Incubate the plate at RT until the LB agar become solid (normally it takes about 30-45min).
 9. After the LB agar become solid, put the plates back to a bag and store it at 4C.